lbain/lucybain/source/blog/2015/03-26-in-programming-what-is-an-object.md

 tags: programming-basics
 ---

-As promissed in my last blog post: intro to objects.
+As promised in my last blog post: intro to objects.

 ## Objects